Preparing for change...

 Helpful resources for parents during their student's transition year.

-How much support does your son or daughter need?
+How much support does my son or daughter need?

-How will you communicate once they are gone?
+How will I communicate once they are gone?

-When will you know it's time to step in and help?
+When will I know it's time to step in and help?

 CTX Counseling Services provides free confidential services for enrolled students, including brief individual therapy, walk-in consultations; and psycho-educational outreach programming.